MQQ1996/-/README.md

 # -hello QQ
-Congratulations~
+good good study! day day up~~~
-You have come into the world of code
+<mqq> is the file of paper sharing in the daliy life!
-And hope sincerely you will be a master of yourself in the world of code!
+Hoping any people can talk about diarization with us, thank you ~~